 A recent Zoom update added some emojis which I’ve found handy to check in on everyone, especially those whose cameras may not be working.
 A quick thumbs up lets me know they’re doing okay and keeping up!

 If you have another camera (like a GoPro) or even another human being hanging around, set it (them) up to take a few snaps during your session so you can use them later for promotion.
+Or you can set up a webcam in addition to your inbuilt camera to allow for different angles.

 Encourage participants to take snaps of their own to share on social media which they can tag you in too!
 User generated content is always handy to have and use at a later date.